Selection, Placement, Installation - FAQs

 Collected here are guidelines about the recommended placement and installation of exit signs, emergency lights, and emergency egress signs and path markings.
 "Best practices" are also recognized.
-The ultimate code authority on your particular needs is, or course, your local fire & building code enforcement agency.
+The ultimate code authority on your particular needs are, or course, your local fire & building code enforcement agency.

 Frequently Asked Questions (FAQs)